Lori Mattix: David Bowie

 Mattix says that when she was nearly 14 years old, she was introduced to David Bowie while he was in Los Angeles on his Ziggy Stardust Tour in October 1972.
 When Bowie's tour returned to Los Angeles five months later, on the night before Bowie performed at the Long Beach Arena in March 1973, Mattix claimed, Bowie's bodyguard was sent to pick up her and Starr for a sexual encounter.
 According to Mattix, as she told to Thrillist in 2015, she and Starr met Bowie at the Rainbow Bar before the three went to Bowie's hotel suite and had sex: "...
-[Bowie] de-virginized me ...
+[Bowie] de-virginised me ...
 That night I lost my virginity and had my first threesome."

 However, Starr gave a conflicting account of the same night's events, claiming that she alone had sex with Bowie and that Mattix was no longer with them by the time they were at the hotel.
 Mattix also gave a different account of her encounter with Bowie to music journalist Paul Trynka, in which she claimed that she and Starr sought out the hotel room Bowie was staying in and snuck inside, uninvited.
 In this account, Mattix claimed that when they found Bowie he was "tired" but they initiated a sexual encounter with him.
-Mattix claims she continued to see Bowie "many times" in the ten years afterwards.
+Mattix claims she continued to see Bowie "many times" in the 10 years afterwards.

 Also according to English author Dylan Jones, Mattix's account is contradicted by fellow groupie Pamela Des Barres' 1987 memoir I'm with the Band: Confessions of a Groupie.